jlevy/og-equity-compensation/README.md

 stock for tax and accounting purposes, it doesn’t mean you can expect to sell it for that value!

-🄳 In an [**acquisition**](https://www.investopedia.com/terms/a/acquisition.asp) or **sale**, 50%
+🄳 An [**acquisition**](https://www.investopedia.com/terms/a/acquisition.asp) is the purchase of more than 50% of the shares of one company (the acquired company) by another company (the purchaser).
+This is often called a **sale** of the acquired company.
-or more of the shares of one company are purchased by another company, ceding the purchasing company control over the acquired company.
+In an acquisition, the acquired company cedes control to the purchaser.

 🄳 A sale or IPO is often called an **exit** or **liquidity event**.
 Sales, dissolutions, and bankruptcy are all called **liquidations**.